Finding Jesus at a Painful Craigslist Purchase

 “Ladies,” I said, “hold on a minute.
 I don’t know what your faith background is, but I’m a Christian, and I hope this won’t offend you, but I’m going to pray right now.
 Seriously, we’ve gotta get this thing out of here, so here I go.”

 There in the driveway, I begged God to come through for us, and Wendy’s sister jumped in and assured Him that we were all really good people.
-I was like, “No, God, we’re not that great – but who cares?
-You love us anyway, and that’s why I’m asking You to come through for us right now.”
-And after we all said “amen,” Wendy poured in the little bit of gas that was left, and she sat in the driver’s seat.
+I was like, “No, God, we’re not that great — but who cares? ou love us anyway, and that’s why I’m asking You to come through for us right now.”

 The minivan started.